 Optical measuring procedure

-The Raman spectroscopic method, which was developed under laboratory conditions, is still being tested.
-The prototype developed by Agri Advanced Technologies for fully automated spectroscopic sex determination in the egg is currently in the test phase under practical conditions.
-The procedure must also pass the practical conditions of everyday hatchery life and, in addition to high determination accuracies, also enable good hatching rates.
+The early spectroscopic method, which was developed under laboratory conditions, is still being tested.
+While promising results have already been achieved in the laboratory so far, the procedure must also pass the practical conditions of everyday hatchery life and, in addition to high determination accuracies, also enable good hatching rates.
 A concrete date for the introduction of this method cannot be given yet.
-Until this method is ready for practical use, a market-ready bridging technology is available in the form of the hyperspectral measurement technology we have developed under the name CHEGGY.
+Until this method is ready for practical use, our hyperspectral measurement technology we have developed under the name CHEGGY is available.

 In this context, we welcome the commitment made in December 2020 by the Lower Saxony Ministry of Agriculture to fund basic research at the TU Dresden to further improve the process (see press release: Otte-Kinast: "Milestone in phasing out chick-culling").
 Our role in the research project is to develop an automation for the solution approach pursued here on incubation day 5.5 that meets the high demands of a modern hatchery in terms of both measurement accuracy and throughput.